boucherm/ShowMotion/README.md

 ShowMotion
 ==========

+Ever hammered the {'w','W','b','B','e','E',';',','} keys to finally pass the location where you wanted to land at?
-Tiny vim plugin to highlight landing places when moving:
+ShowMotion is a tiny vim plugin to highlight the potential landing places when moving:

 * by words with {'w','W','b','B','e','E'}.
-* by char with {'f','F','t','T',';',','}
+* by chars with {'f','F','t','T',';',','}

 Somewhat inspired by the EasyMotion plugin, this one is only aimed at providing cues about where you'll land, not allowing to select a specific landing place.
 The pleasant consequence of this is it doesn't break your moving flow, which was the motivation for writing it.